Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 2. Broker Sales
 3. Resellers, who sell the service as their own.

-Everflows primary product is the Water, Wastewater, and Commercial Waste Services supply contract.
+Everflow's primary product is the Water, Wastewater, and Commercial Waste Services supply contract.
 This contract is a complex set of clauses around providing these utility services at 1+ commercial sites.

 The value is in the contextual jobs of the task than in the task itself.
 Commercial water is not too complex until you have many sites.
 Then, managing regional providers becomes a challenge.
 Everflow removes the contextual jobs around 'provide water' and 'remove wastewater' from the customer.